 If you’re among those borrowers looking for ways to reduce student loan debt as quickly and easily as possible, you may want to consider refinancing.

 A common reason for refinancing student loans is to secure a lower interest rate, which can help lower monthly payments and save money on interest.
 But you may also choose to refinance to change other loan terms or change your lender.

-To help you evaluate student loan refinance companies, we’ve created the handy cheat sheet below.
-Asking just 10 questions will help you zero in on your best fit.
+But choosing a refinance lender can be overwhelming.
+So to help you evaluate student loan refinancing companies, we’ve created a handy cheat sheet.
+Asking these 10 questions can help you zero-in on your best fit.

 Student Loan Refinance Lender Questions Cheat Sheet

 One of the main reasons to refinance your loans is to get a lower interest rate.

 Ask the lender to provide your interest rate before doing a hard credit pull.
 Most online lenders allow you to prequalify with a “soft” credit pull , which won’t impact your credit score.1 This should allow you to “rate shop” without affecting your credit.

 A “hard” credit inquiry, on the other hand, stays on your credit report for up to two years.
 One or two hard inquiries will probably have a minimal impact on your credit.
 But several within a short period can harm it, which is why it’s important to get quotes before officially applying for a loan.

 You can use a student loan refinancing calculator to estimate your total savings with a new refinanced loan, even before you prequalify.